MRYingLEE/Deep-Image-Matting/README.md

 test.py uses a discarded model, which is different from the final one.

-The new prediction function only needs model design and the pretrained model data.
+The new prediction function only needs the model design and the pretrained model data.
 You don't need to train the model to test it.

 ## The precedure to use the prediction function
 After you install all dependencies, say Numpy, Tensorflow, Keras, OpenCV.